 The Owner shall use its reasonable endeavours to liaise with the local NHS body regarding the specification of the Healthcare Facility and the terms on which it is to be let (which shall be at a reasonable market rate).

-The Owner shall not Occupy the commercial floorspace within Development Parcel A until the Council has approved the Healthcare Facility Strategy.
+The Owner shall not Occupy the Commercial Floorspace within Development Parcel A until the Council has approved the Healthcare Marketing Strategy.

 The Owner shall use reasonable endeavours to let the healthcare facility to the local NHS body in accordance with the approved Healthcare Facilities Strategy.